pramod-b-s/CN-Docker-Project/README.md

   - TPCONF_ttprobe_output_mode = 'o'
 13. Add env.user and env.password and also specify the teacup-code path in TPCONF_script_path.
 14. Run ./run.sh in experiment folder to generate the required log files.

+### Instructions for TEACUP testbed setup using Docker containers
+1. Make sure you are running Ubuntu.
+2. Before running any of the scripts mentioned henceforth;
+  - Make the appropriate script executable by using the command
+    <code>chmod +x scriptName.sh</code>
+  - Run the script using the command
+    <code>./scriptName.sh</code>
+3. Install Docker by running the installdocker.sh script.
+4. Load the Docker images for server, client and router using the command <code>sudo docker load -i teacup.tar</code> on the respective machines.
+5. Run the containers for server, client and router using the command <code>sudo docker run -it teacup</code> on the respective machines.
+6. Navigate to /home/TEACUP/experiment and run TEACUP using command <code>./run.sh</code> on the server's docker container to generate the required log files.

 ### References
 + http://caia.swin.edu.au/tools/teacup/